alaliter/FullStack/README.md

-# This is a Nobel Prize Winners project represented by OpenAPI, using react client and querying data through Ontologie.
+# This is a Nobel Prize Winners project represented by OpenAPI, using react client and querying data through Ontologies.